axelbr/racecar_gym/README.md

 |lap|`Discrete(<laps>)`|`laps: 2`|The current lap of the vehicle. `laps` is a parameter for the simulation.|
 |time|`Box(1,)`||Passed time since the start of the race.|
 |collision|`Discrete(2)`||Indicates if an agent is involved in a collision with the wall or an opponent.|

+The action space for a single agent is a `Box(3,)`, holding the target velocity, target steering angle, and the force which should be applied to reach the velocity in that order.

 Currently two maps are available and a total of four scenarios are specified.